The Fair Credit Reporting Act and USIncomeVerify

 USIncomeVerify complies with the FCRA through agreements with employers that allow us to provide information about an employee's income and employment history to various organizations.

-What does the FCRA means to you as a Social Service Agency?
+What does the FCRA means to you as a Verifier?

 We are subject to certain requirements concerning how we allow you to access information from our system.
 When you use the USIncomeVerify website to verify a person's employment and/or income, you are also subject to certain requirements determined by the text of the FCRA.

 We are required to identify all users of our services.
-You will be asked to validate the identity of your organziation when you log in, and that identity will be documented on any verification you create.
+You will be asked to validate your identity when you log in, and your identity will be documented on any verification you create.

 If you would like more information about your responsibilities under the Fair Credit Reporting Act, please visit the Federal Trade Commission website.